Hawthorndene, South Australia

+Hawthorndene has a population of 3,389 according to the 2021 census.

 Hawthorndene is home to the popular Apex Park with two tennis courts and a large family playground with Barbecue and toilet facilities.
-The park is next to "Joan's Pantry" Cafe & Restaurant which underwent major renovations in 2016.
 Joan's Pantry was first opened in 1920.
 It overlooks Hawthorndene Oval and has a Community Garden.

 Hawthorndene is also home to the Blackwood CFS South Australian Country Fire Service Station which is located on Gorse Ave, Hawthorndene.

 History

 The original subdivision of Hawthorndene was created by A.E. and D.J.
 Hewett on part sections 871–2, Hundred of Adelaide in 1925; however, it was not until 1988 that its boundaries were completely formalised.
 Its name refers to the many Hawthorn bushes growing along Minno Creek as a result of seeds being washed down the creek from the Hawthorn maze in the Belair National Park and from a Hawthorn hedge planted by C. Legh Winser around his orchard in what is now Glenalta.
 When the majority of the population and houses that are there now were put in, the suburb was called "Blackwood Estate".